Architecture. Pixabay image.

 (click image to expand)

-One noticeable trend that has emerged is the significant rise in profitability for Stellantis since 2021.
-For instance, the gross profit for Stellantis has increased by 29% since 2021, while the operating income has gone up by over 40% during the same period.
-Additionally, the net profit for Stellantis has climbed by more than 30% since 2021.
-In summary, Stellantis is a profitable company.
+One noticeable trend that has emerged is the significant rise in profitability for Stellantis from 2021 to 2023.
+For instance, the gross profit for Stellantis has increased by 29% between 2021 and 2023, while the operating income has gone up by over 40% during the same period.
+Additionally, the net profit for Stellantis has climbed by more than 30% from 2021 to 2023.

 Margins